Akita Poodle Mix (Aki-Poo): Dog Breed Info & Pictures

 Final Thoughts

-The Aki-Poo hybrid breed crosses the intelligent but laid-back Poodle with the more cautious Akita.
-The resulting Akita Poodle Mix is energetic, lively, and forms a close bond with his humans.
-He will usually get along with dogs and cats, as long as he is exposed from a young age, but he will benefit from early and ongoing socialization to help ensure that he gets along with everybody.
+The Aki-Poo hybrid breed crosses the intelligent but laidback Poodle with the more cautious Akita.
+The resulting Akita Poodle Mix is energetic and lively and forms a close bond with their humans.
+They will usually get along with dogs and cats as long as they are exposed from a young age, but they will benefit from early and ongoing socialization to help ensure that they get along with everybody.

-The Aki Poo is considered generally healthy, but they do require regular exercise, and you do have to ensure that you feed a strict diet to avoid bloat and to prevent your dog from becoming overweight.
+The Aki-Poo is considered generally healthy, but they do require regular exercise, and you must ensure that you feed them a strict diet to avoid bloat and prevent your dog from becoming overweight.

-The intelligence of the Poodle means that you can expect to train your new dog plenty of commands, but remember that if you don’t teach him the right behavior, he will make it up as he goes along.
+The intelligence of the Poodle means that you can expect to teach your new dog plenty of commands, but remember that if you don’t also teach them the right behavior, they will make it up as they go along.

 See Also: